v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/zero-hour-auto-purge.md

 Office 365 updates anti-spam engine and malware signatures in real-time on a daily basis.
 However, your users might still get malicious messages delivered to their inboxes for a variety of reasons, including if content is weaponized after being delivered to users.
 ZAP addresses this by continually monitoring updates to the Office 365 spam and malware signatures.
 ZAP can find and remove previously delivered messages that are already in users' inboxes.
 - For mail that is identified as spam, ZAP moves unread messages to users' Junk mail folder.
+- For mail that is identified as spam, ZAP moves messages to users' Junk mail folder, regardless of whether the email has been read.
 - For newly detected malware, ZAP removes attachments from email messages, regardless of whether the email has been read.

 The ZAP action is seamless for the mailbox user; they are not notified if an email message is moved.